 }

-Note that the class constraint restricts the type parameter to reference types including interface, delegate, or array types (not, as the keyword might imply, only class types).
+Note that the class constraint restricts the type parameter to reference types including interface, delegate, or array types (and not, as the keyword might seem to imply, only class types).

-In C# 8.0, a class constraint defaults to not nullable (assuming of course that nullable reference types are enabled).
+In C# 8.0, a class constraint defaults to not nullable (assuming, of course, that nullable reference types are enabled).
 Specifying a nullable reference type parameter will trigger a warning by the compiler.
 You can change the generic type to allow nullable reference types by including the nullable modifier on the class constraint.
 Consider the WeakReference<T> class introduced in Chapter 10.
 Since only reference types are garbage collected, this type includes the class constraint as follows:

 public sealed partial class WeakReference<T> : ISerializable